ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 kubectl port-forward svc/stable-diffusion-tpu-head-svc 8265:8265 &
 ```

-You may now monitor the status of the RayService in the Ray dashboard from the the 'Serve' tab.
-The installed RayService should create a running application with the name 'stable_diffusion'.
-The application will have two deployments, the API ingress which will receive input prompts and the Stable Diffusion model server.
+Monitor the status of the RayService CRD in the Ray dashboard from the the 'Serve' tab.
+The installed RayService CRD should create a running app with the name 'stable_diffusion'.
+The app should have two deployments, the API ingress which receives input prompts and the Stable Diffusion model server.

 ![serve_dashboard](../images/serve_dashboard.png)